WHAT IS SPINAL STENOSIS?

 Spinal stenosis is a narrowing of the spinal canal or neural passageways (foramina) that can put pressure on the nerves in the spinal cord.
 Stenosis, which means “choking” in Greek, is a gradual result of aging and wear and tear on the spine.
+Spinal stenosis may affect any part of the spine.

 Non-operative treatments include activity modification, physical therapy, and a targeted program of spinal stenosis modified exercises.
 Non-steroidal anti-inflammatory medicines such as ibuprofen can be effective in reducing inflammation.
 Cortisone injections into the epidural space can decrease inflammation, swelling and pain however patients should not receive more than three injections over a twelve month period of time.